billerby/qmk_firmware/keyboards/tada68/keymaps/billerby/readme.md

-# Mekberg's TADA68 layout
+# Billerby's TADA68 layout

-More or less a standard Swedish ISO layout, with Mac-centric key positions.
+More or less a standard Swedish ISO layout.
 All keys not assigned on non-default layers are set to KC_NO as I don't want them to pass through when activating a layer.

 # Layers